 Miscellaneous payments represent a broad category and, for Vanderbilt purposes, include prizes, awards, payments for human subject/participants in clinical trials and research studies.
 Almost all miscellaneous payments will require 30% tax withholding for international persons.
 In addition, tax treaty benefits rarely apply to miscellaneous payments.

 Payments to international persons that are categorized as prizes, awards, or for participation is research studies or clinical trials are taxable.
 International employees receiving these payments must create a Windstar record or update their Windstar record to show the payment.
-VISIT will create the Windstar record for international persons who are non-employees but the person must complete an online Business Visitor Questionnaire (BVQ).
+GSS will create the Windstar record for international persons who are non-employees but the person must complete an online Business Visitor Questionnaire (BVQ).

 A separate discussion on payments to Human Subject Participant in clinical trials or research studies can be found by clicking here.